wrex/rexs.tips/content/guitar/Getting-started/notes/finding-notes.md

   title: "Image #:counter"
 ---

-### The end goal

-Try not to be intimidated, but here is what we are eventually going to learn.
-You'll eventually be able to find and name every single note in this diagram *effortlessly*:
+Here is every natural note on the first fifteen frets of the neck:

 <a name="figure-1"></a>
 {{< figure src="/img/neck-diagrams/natural-notes.png" title="Fig. 1: The natural notes" >}}

+You'll eventually be able to find and name every single note in this diagram *effortlessly*.
+That's the goal of this page.

-I'm not going to kid you, it's *hard* to really **KNOW** all those notes.
+I'm not going to kid you, it's *hard* to learn all those note locations, especially to the point where you can find notes without thinking.

 It will take weeks or months of real practice, but *everything* gets easier once you've learned the note locations.

-It's progressive, too: the better you know the notes the easier things get, but even if you can only find a few notes (say those on just the E strings) you'll still find it amazingly helpful.
+It's progressive, too, not an all-or nothing ordeal.
+Even if you can only find a few notes (say those on just the E strings) you'll find that little bit of knowledge proves helpful more often than you might expect.
+The more notes you know, the easier it gets to learn more.
+Eventually, you'll have the entire fretboard licked.

 {{< alert color="warning" title="Always tune up!" >}}
 Always tune your guitar at the beginning of **every** practice session.
 You are training your ears as much as your fingers, and it's important for you to practice with the right notes.
 Eventually you'll automagically learn to *hear* when you are out of tune (and even whether you are sharp or flat) but to get there you need to always ensure you are in tune.